 For students who are unable to attend law school on a full-time basis, Louisville Law offers the option to enroll part-time.
 The part-time schedule features a reduced course load, with part-time status defined as enrollment in 9 credit hours or fewer per semester.
 As a result, part-time students typically complete the JD program in four or five years.

-Part-time students must have flexible availability, especially those who plan to pursue full-time employment simultaneously.
+Part-time students must have flexible availability, especially those who plan to pursue employment simultaneously.
 All first-year classes are taught on weekdays during the day, and when necessary, course faculty may hold make-up sessions at different times than classes would normally meet.
 In addition, many programs designed for students’ academic and career success — some of which are mandatory — take place outside of scheduled class time, including academic success skills groups, professional development workshops and student life events.

 - Contracts I (Fall) » Contracts II (Spring)

 - Torts I (Fall) » Torts II (Spring)

 - Lawyering Skills I (Fall) » Lawyering Skills II (Spring)

 Because first-year courses are sequenced, a student must maintain their enrollment status, whether full-time or part-time, for the duration of the full first year of study.
 In subsequent years of study, a student’s enrollment status may vary based on the number of credit hours in which the student enrolls in a given semester.